10 Things You Didn't Realize Were Invented in the 1970s

-If you weren't around before the 70s, then this issue probably never came to mind.
-From pollution to injuries, the pull-tab from aluminum beverage cans were hazardous, enough so that it caused much discussion in the science community, beverage industry and media.
+The previous pull-tab from aluminum beverage cans were hazardous enough to caus discussion in the science community, beverage industry and media.
 “Aluminum pull-tabs are now common elements of our environment and inevitable offenders as foreign bodies in the esophagus,” a 1970s article from the Journal of Pediatrics noted.

 Luckily, an engineer for Reynolds Metals, Daniel F. Cudzik, came up with the “Sta-Tab” -- which today are the push-through pop-tops we see on cans.
 Cudzik patented his idea in 1975 and by 1976, a majority of beverage companies adapted the new can design.

 The first digital camera was invented by Kodak engineer Steven Sasson in December 1975, even though it wasn’t the type of camera you’d take to document a family vacation.
 It weighed eight pounds, took 0.01 megapixel black-and-white photographs that were recorded onto a cassette tape.
 One image took nearly 23 seconds to take and could only be seen when the camera was connected to a television set.